devcontainers/devcontainers.github.io/contributing.md

 # How to Contribute to the Dev Container Specification

-We're excited for your contributions to the dev container specification!
+We're excited for your contributions to the Dev Container Specification!
 This document outlines how you can get involved.

 ## Spec contribution approaches